inivekin/abosa/abosa.typ

 I'd never know I'm overfit
-to simple task that does not teach, typified by agitating inner illness undisguised, nausea of promulgating schizotypals actualised.
+to simple task that does not teach, typified by agitating inner-illness undisguised, nausea of promulgating schizotypals actualised.
-Inside me I swirl vortices
+Characterising vortices,
-that counts on furling burgeoning of galaxies, I'm sore to see the lives unlived and ongoing.
+that counts on furling burgeoning of galaxies, I'm sore to see, the lives unlived and ongoing.
 Complacent to in-code virals,
 I've ciphered sickness virtual,